-- the right to terminate if there is a permanent order or injunction prohibiting the transaction; - the right to terminate if a required regulatory approval is denied and such denial is not subject to appeal; and - the right to terminate if the other party is in breach of its representations and warranties or covenants in a manner that would cause the non-breaching party's conditions to closing not to be satisfied and the breaching party does not cure the breach within an agreed period.

-Break-up fees and reverse break-up fees

-Are break-up fees and reverse break-up fees common in your jurisdiction?
+- the right to terminate if there is a permanent order or injunction prohibiting the transaction; - the right to terminate if a required regulatory approval is denied and such denial is not subject to appeal; and - the right to terminate if the other party is in breach of its representations and warranties or covenants in a manner that would cause the non-breaching party's conditions to closing not to be satisfied and the breaching party does not cure the breach within an agreed period. - 26 Are break-up fees and reverse break-up fees common in your jurisdiction?
 If so, what are the typical terms?
 Are there any applicable restrictions on paying break-up fees?